croquet/microverse/staging/docs/QuickStart.md

 export default {apiKey, appId};
 ```

-### Install Packages and Start the Croquet Microverse
+### Install Packages and start Microverse

-Set up the the local servers.
+Set up the local servers.
 In a terminal window, change to the microverse-builder folder then run the `npm install` command to install packages:
 * `cd microverse-builder` (or the directory where the microverse-builder repo was downloaded.)
 * `npm install`

 Start the local servers.
 In the same terminal window, run `npm start` to start the servers.
 * `npm start`

 This will start two servers.
 The first is the file server on localhost:9684.
 The second is the watch-server that enables you to inject code changes into a running session.

 The servers can be run independently as well.
 * `npm run file-server` starts the file server.
 * `npm run watch-server` starts the watch-server.

 You should see something similar to this: